Munich Heimeranplatz station

-Munich Heimeranplatz is a railway and Munich U-Bahn interchange station.
+Munich Heimeranplatz is a railway station in Munich, the state capital of Bavaria, Germany.
 It sits on the border of two Munich boroughs, Laim and Schwanthalerhöhe.
-It offers transfer between S-Bahn and U-Bahn as well as local bus services and serves as a transportation hub for the Westend and eastern Laim.
+It serves as a transportation hub for the Westend and eastern Laim, offering transfer between S-Bahn, U-Bahn, local bus services as well as limited regional railway services on the Bayerische Oberlandbahn main line.

-The subway runs in a tunnel in a roughly east–west direction, while the S-Bahn's two platforms – a middle platform for the S 7 service and a single-side platform for the S 20 – are situated on an elevated level on an overpass on the Garmischer Straße stretch of Munich's central ring road, the Mittlerer Ring.
+The subway runs in a tunnel in a roughly east–west direction, while the S-Bahn's two platforms – a middle platform for the S7 service and a single-side platform for the S20 – are situated on an elevated level on an overpass on the Garmischer Straße stretch of Munich's central ring road, the Mittlerer Ring.
 In the northern direction, the S-Bahn tracks split, with S20 continuing west towards Pasing and S7 continuing east towards Donnersbergerbrücke.
 The S-Bahn station is located to the west of the subway station, necessitating a short walk alongside an elevated sidewalk.